ajstarks/dubois-data-portraits/dubois-style.md

 # What is a Dubois-style visualization?

-# Introduction
+## Introduction

-To help designers, artists, developers, and scholars seeking to implement or study the "Dubois Style", this document describes aspects of the visualizations created by the W. E. B Dubois' team for the 1900 Paris exposition.
+To help designers, artists, developers, and scholars seeking to implement or study the "Dubois Style", this document describes aspects of the visualizations created by  W. E. B Dubois' team for the 1900 Paris exposition.

-To learn more see "W.E.B Dubois's Data Portraits Visualizing Black America" by Whitney Battle-Baptise and Britt Rusert (ISBN-978-1-61689-706-2) and the Library of Congress collection["African American Photographs Assembled for 1900 Paris Exposition"](https://www.loc.gov/collections/african-american-photographs-1900-paris-exposition/about-this-collection/)
+To learn more see "W.E.B Dubois's Data Portraits Visualizing Black America" by Whitney Battle-Baptise and Britt Rusert (ISBN-978-1-61689-706-2) and the Library of Congress collection ["African American Photographs Assembled for 1900 Paris Exposition"](https://www.loc.gov/collections/african-american-photographs-1900-paris-exposition/about-this-collection/)

 The sources above use plate numbers to indicate the visuals, this document users the same convention.

-# Taxonomy
+## Taxonomy

-The approximately 60 visuals produced for the 1990 Exposition, fall into these categories: bar charts (31), maps (9), visuals with circular features (7), visuals using large blocks of color (7), and line graphs (3).
+The approximately 60 visuals produced for the 1990 Exposition fall into these categories: bar charts (31), maps (9), visuals with circular features (7), visuals using large blocks of color (7), and line graphs (3).
+The visuals also use bold primary colors and abstract forms prior to modernist movements developed later in the twentieth century.

 ## Bars

-In the original set, 31 visuals are some type of bar chart.
-These range from conventional bar charts (mostly horizontal bars) with medium to long descriptions on the left, using a single color, with the values sorted.
-Red tends to be the dominate color in this case.
-In one case the bars are used to echo the shape of its subject -- the state of Georgia (plate 19)
+The most prevalent type of visualization are bar charts.
+Some are conventional bar charts (mostly horizontal bars) with labels on the left, using a single color, with the values sorted.
+Red tends to be the dominate color for this type, although other colors like gray, yellow and green are also used.
+In one case the bars echo the shape of its subject -- the state of Georgia (plate 19)

 <img src="plate03/original-plate-03.jpg" width="220" height="280">
 <img src="plate39/original-plate-39.jpg" width="220" height="280">
 <img src="plate19/original-plate-19.jpg" width="220" height="280">

 There is three cases (plates 17, 26 and 62) where a bar is wrapped spanning 2-3 vertical lines.
+This use of wrapping is echoed in spirals described below.

 <img src="plate17/original-plate-17.jpg" width="220" height="280">
 <img src="plate26/original-plate-26.jpg" width="220" height="280">